Bfriedel/friedel-tswd-portfolio/final-project-part-three.md

 Text here!

 ## References
-> You should have already included detailed references on your Shorthand story - if so, you can probably skip this section.
-Use this section to capture any additional special notes or information necessary.
-If you do this, you probably want to include a link from Shorthand to this page.
-Make sure to double-check that you aren't using copyright material and that you have added / updated any citations or other content that you used to create your data story.
-Make sure you have cited external sources correctly.

 All of my references are included as embedded links on my Shorthand page.

 # Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

 This project was incredibly interesting to me, and every time I delved deeper into a facet of it, I felt like I learned something new.
 I had to restrain myself from delving further into individual Congress Members or Committees and remind myself that the point of the project was to present an introduction to the topic.